-- 3031 Monitoring of the INRMP Implementation will be done through the annual review as described in Section - 3032 9.3.
-The effectiveness of the INRMP at Travis AFB can be measured by whether it helps prevent net loss - in the capability of military lands to support the military mission.
-Long-term management effectiveness is - evaluated through regular inventories of species populations, habitat quality and quantity, and habitat values - 3035 through recurring surveys.
-It should be noted: This INRMP remains in full force until replaced by a - 3036 revised INRMP.
+Monitoring of the INRMP Implementation will be done through the annual review as described in Section 9.3.
+The effectiveness of the INRMP at Travis AFB can be measured by whether it helps prevent net loss in the capability of military lands to support the military mission.
+Long-term management effectiveness is evaluated through regular inventories of species populations, habitat quality and quantity, and habitat values through recurring surveys.
+It should be noted: This INRMP remains in full force until replaced by a revised INRMP.

-9.3 Annual INRMP Review and Update Requirements
+3038 9.3 Annual INRMP Review and Update Requirements

-The INRMP requires annual review, in accordance with DoDI 4715.03, Natural Resources Conservation Program, and AFMAN 32-7003, to ensure the achievement of mission goals, verify the implementation of projects, and establish any necessary new management requirements.
-Each INRMP annual review will include a review of the efficacy of current management practices with the Travis AFB Sikes Act partners and status revisions to the projects listed in Section 8.
-Any projects not accomplished will be appropriately placed within the timeline and any necessary further modifications made to scheduling.
-Additional actions necessary to complete objectives and to achieve associated goals will be identified, and projects included in the revision and programmed for funding as necessary to ensure their completion.
+3039 The INRMP requires annual review, in accordance with DoDI 4715.03, Natural Resources Conservation 3040 Program, and AFMAN 32-7003, to ensure the achievement of mission goals, verify the implementation of 3041 projects, and establish any necessary new management requirements.
+Each INRMP annual review will 3042 include a review of the efficacy of current management practices with the Travis AFB Sikes Act partners 3043 and status revisions to the projects listed in Section 8.
+Any projects not accomplished will be appropriately 3044 placed within the timeline and any necessary further modifications made to scheduling.
+Additional actions 3045 necessary to complete objectives and to achieve associated goals will be identified, and projects included 3046 in the revision and programmed for funding as necessary to ensure their completion.

-NRM/POC documents the findings of the annual review in an Annual INRMP Review Summary and obtains signatures from the coordinating agencies on review findings.
-By signing the Annual INRMP Review Summary, the collaborating agency representatives assert concurrence with the findings.
-If any agency declines to participate in an on-site annual review, the NRM submits the INRMP for review along with the Annual INRMP Review Summary document to the agency via official correspondence and request return correspondence with comments/concurrence.
+- 3047 NRM/POC documents the findings of the annual review in an Annual INRMP Review Summary and 3048 obtains signatures from the coordinating agencies on review findings.
+By signing the Annual INRMP 3049 Review Summary, the collaborating agency representatives assert concurrence with the findings.
+If any - Review Summary, the collaborating agency representatives assert concurrence with the findings.
+If any agency declines to participate in an on-site annual review, the NRM submits the INRMP for review along - 3051 with the Annual INRMP Review Summary document to the agency via official correspondence and request - with the Annual INKNIF Keview Summary document to the agency via official correspondence and req - 3052 return correspondence with comments/concurrence.

-10.0 ANNUAL WORK PLANS
+3053 10.0 ANNUAL WORK PLANS